Angela

 hydrothermal, and surfactant-assisted synthesis, most of which

-involve the use of alkoxide precursors in organic solvents and do
+involve the use of alkoxide precursors in organic solvents and

-synthesized by these previous methods are amorphous, or their
+nanoparticles synthesized by these previous methods are

-surfaces are passivated by surfactants.
-In order to make highly
+amorphous, or their surfaces are passivated by surfactants.
+In

-crystalline materials, older methods applied calcination at high
+order to make highly crystalline materials, older methods

-thus a decrease in catalytic activity.
+an increase of particle size, thus a decrease in catalytic

-[0064] Recently the photocatalytic and photovoltaic performance of
+[0064] Recently the photocatalytic and photovoltaic performance

-STO and BFO have been investigated.
+of STO and BFO have been investigated.
 Single crystal STO is a

 wide-bandgap photocatalyst for producing hydrogen with a high